Nextdoor/alphabot/README.rst

 Running the bot
 ===============

-Until this is packaged as a pip this is the way to start the bot:
+If you installed alphabot as a python package then simply run it:

 .. code-block:: bash

     export SLACK_TOKEN=xoxb-YourToken
-    python alphabot/app.py
+    alphabot